shawnr/practical-javascript-2-webapps/GLOSSARY.md

 ## query string parameters
 Values appended to the URL using the `?` to denote the beginning of the parameters, and the `&` to denote each individual key/value pair.
 These values are often used with `GET` requests to an API endpoint.
 For example, in the URL `http://api.example.com/search?q=test&order_by=rating` the values `q` and `order_by` are the parameters.

+## refactor
+To re-organize and re-structure code for an improved developer experience without altering functionality.

 ## router
 The component of an application that determines what view the user should see based on the URL they request.